 345 Personal Financial Management

 This course draws on the principles of finance and applies them to decisions faced by individuals in the management of their personal finances.
 The course explores the planning process using readings, cases and problems.
-Prerequisite: BSAD 241 or permission of the instructor.
+Prerequisite: BSAD 241.
 Three credits.